 There are lots of things to do if you have a few days in Sevilla.
 If it's your first time, you should stick to the obvious tourist attractions–not because they're tourist attractions, but because they're worth seeing.
 That's why they are tourist attractions, after all.

-1) The Cathedral.
-It's the biggest one in Spain, and the third biggest in the world.
+The Cathedral of Sevilla is the biggest cathedral in Spain, and the third biggest in the world.
 It's got the usual over-the-top art, an enormous altar, which was unfortunately under restoration when we visited, and an impressive organ and carved wood choir.
 It has a few nice paintings from Murillo, Zurburan, and the rest of the Sevilla School.
 My favorite painting in the cathedral is Goya's rendition of Santa Justa and Santa Rufina, the patrons of Sevilla, pictured with the Giralda, the Cathedral's bell tower.
 (This is a recurring theme in Sevilla and the renditions of the scene by Murillo, Zurburan, and most every other painter who ever got a commission in Sevilla are all over the place.)
 In particular, though, it has an amazing collection of reliquaries you can see in the “Treasure” exhibit.
 Despite the immense scale of the building itself, the small architecturally sculpted reliquaries–depositories of some purported sliver of some saint's bone usually–are, to me, the most curious and bizarre artifacts of the Catholic Church.
 And that's saying something.
 By the way, there's also the crypt of Christopher Columbus, who was a fairly important figure in the history of the world.

-4) Flamenco.
 There are lots of places to see Flamenco in Sevilla, from expensive touristy spots with big shows and lots of drinks, to inexpensive, more cultural, exhibitions where you'll see the “real” stuff without the club atmosphere.
-We chose the latter this time and went to the “La Casa de la Memoria” (The House of Memory) on Calle Ximénez de Enciso (Telephone 954 56 06 70) where we saw marvelous singing, guitar playing and dancing.
+We chose the latter this time and went to the “La Casa de la Memoria” (The House of Memory) on Calle Cuna (Telephone +34 954 560 670) where we saw marvelous singing, guitar playing and dancing.
 Like I said, it's more of a concert, as opposed to a club, atmosphere, so you have to accept a certain lack of typical ambiance.
-However, the show is only 15€, which is very reasonable, and, like I said, it was excellent.
+However, the show is very reasonably priced compared to the more touristy tablaos, and it's generally excellent.
 They put on a different show every night, with different performers, so the quality will probably vary a bit.
 And the venue only holds about 60 people and usually sells out.
 So book in advance.
 You can show up a bit before the show and sometimes they will add a few folding chairs for late comers, but don't bet on it.

 One was called Bodega Santa Cruz, which is across the Plaza Virgen de los Reyes and up Mateos Gago street a bit from the Giralda.
 This is the epitome of a Sevilla bar.
 It's usually packed with locals and features about 20 different kinds of montaditos (little sandwiches) and a like number of tapas, which are all scribbled on a blackboard above the bar.
 Early in the evening, they're all available.
 As they run out of things, they erase them from the board.
 As you order, the bartender chalks your bill on the bar in front of you.
 When you pay, he wipes it off.